Best Baby Backpack Carriers for Hiking of 2026

 Regarding soft carriers, our analysts were surprised by the comfort of the Ergobaby 360.
 In fact, it quickly became our go-to choice for road trips and nap time.
 The padded shoulder straps and wide hip belt distribute weight evenly, ensuring comfort even during extended periods of carrying your child.
 For the passenger, the cozy padded seat and breathable mesh back provide a snug, ventilated ride.
 Additionally, the stashable sun hood is perfect for shielding from the sun during naps or offering a bit of privacy.

-Weighing in at just 1.5 lbs, this is by far the lightest carrier we tested.
-It’s easy to pack and serves as an excellent backup for those moments when your toddler opts out of walking.
+Weighing in at just 1 pound, 9 ounces, this is the lightest carrier we tested.
+It serves as an excellent backup for those moments when your toddler opts out of walking.
 However, it lacks built-in storage, so you’ll need to get creative with a hip pack or small backpack for your essentials.
 While it’s not intended for older kids or long hikes, it’s a fantastic choice for younger children and quick outings.

 If you’re seeking a simple, comfortable, and portable carrier, the Ergobaby 360 is an excellent choice.
 While it’s not designed for gear-heavy adventures, it proves to be a winner for everyday use and family travel.